 The author with a glass of sherry in the courtyard of a hotel in Cordoba

-Finally, we arrived at our lovely little hotel on a small square in the maze of tiny streets.
-We entered a cool courtyard where a fountain tinkled and the friendly proprietor offered us a cold glass of wine.
+Finally, the driver found the lovely little hotel on a small square in the maze of tiny streets.
+I entered a cool courtyard where a fountain tinkled and the friendly proprietor offered me a cold glass of wine.
 Heaven after a long day of traveling!

 Exploring Cordoba